J-Talon/to-do-list-clone/README.md

-This is a clone of https://github.com/VerMohit/to-do-list for my own reference, which is a fullstack project with a front-end website and a back-end mySQL database.
+This is a fullstack project which me and a fellow developer worked on together during the summer of 2023.
+The project uses Node, ExpressJS, and MySQL for backend integration, with HTMl and CSS for the front-end website.

+You can find the original project here: https://github.com/VerMohit/to-do-list